 - (a) All officers and District Directors shall serve terms of three years or until their successors are appointed or elected.
 No board member may serve more than three consecutive elected terms in the same office. - (b) Elections for the director of Metro-2 shall occur every three years beginning in 2009.
+Elections for the director of Captiol-2 shall occur every three years beginning in 2021.
 Elections for the directors of Metro-1, Panhandle, and Tri-Valley Districts shall occur every three years beginning in 2010.
 Elections for the directors of Capitol, Elkhorn, and Sandhills shall occur every three years beginning in 2011.